conskit/conskit/README.md

 ## What makes conskit different?

 The main selling point of this toolkit is that everything is replaceable including the core service provided.
-You have the option to used third-party services which may register their own actions, controllers, bindings and interceptors, you can be selective and use only a subset of the functionality offered by the third party or you can choose to roll your own.
+You have the option to use third-party services which may register their own actions, controllers, bindings and interceptors, you can be selective and use only a subset of the functionality offered by the third party or you can choose to roll your own.
 Conskit does not attempt to provide you with a "framework" but to provide you with the facility to construct your own "framework" (or application) from several reusable and replaceable parts.

-### Is this for me?
-Perhaps...
-Are you interested in:

-- Total decoupling of every part of your application
-- The ideas expressed in the Overview

-If yes, then Conskit could for for you.

-### Philosophies
+### Why you might decide against Conskit?

+-  Perhaps you're not a fan of all the macros or Trapperkeeper
+-  The declarative setup for interceptors makes the true nature of actions less obvious/implicit
-- TBD
+-  more...?

-## Usage
-TBD

-## Testing Actions
-TBD

-## TODO
-- Documentation/README flow needs to be more coherent

 ## Contributors
 Conskit was created by [Jason Murphy](https://github.com/jsonmurphy)